ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [genepi-2.grenoble.grid5000.fr] /home/cruizsanabria/machine_file
     [genepi-27.grenoble.grid5000.fr] /home/cruizsanabria/machine_file

-Which confirm the presence of both files on the nodes.
+Which confirms the presence of both files on the nodes.
 We can get the path of the binary by typing the following into `pry` console.

      Net::SSH::Multi.start do |session|